 - Mailing of patient educational materials: The pharmacy technician mails the reconciled medication list (printed in large font) and relevant educational materials to the patient, along with a pill box, pill splitter, and refrigerator magnet with the Safe Med toll-free telephone number.
 The patient can use this number to call a pharmacist with follow up questions at any time.

-- Technician followup: Certified pharmacy technicians call patients 30 days after the initial pharmacist call to ensure that the patient received the educational materials, had a follow up appointment with their physician and has no questions about their medications.
+- Technician followup: Certified pharmacy technicians call high risk patients 30 days after the initial pharmacist call to ensure that the patient received the educational materials, had a follow up appointment with their physician and has no questions about their medications.

 ResultsThe program significantly reduced overall readmissions and those related to adverse drug events and has generated high levels of patient satisfaction.